nhardt/footnote/README.md

 sync to primary.
 The user manages this.
 If two devices attempt to sync and both are marked as primary, sync'ing will be blocked and the user will be notified.

-A primary device handles two things uniquely: Remote device sync and file deletes.
+A primary device handles one thing uniquely, device authorization.
 If I, as a user, add multiple devices for a remote user, I do not need to manage those as being primary.
 User-to-User sync via primary is just an optimization.

 ## Syncing